This page is available in the US as an e-book at Amazon.com.

 In December, 2017, eighteen months after his first message, the headmaster sent a second message to the alumni.
 He reiterated that he was looking for "serious sexual misconduct," which he defined as "an act of a sexual or intimate nature between a faculty member and then-current student."

 He asked us to contact himself, the director of human resources, the legal counsel in New York, or an anonymous web portal.

-The three-thousand-word message described four alleged incidents, one in each of the decades from the 1960s through the 1990s.
-The headmaster failed to name any of the perpetrators, even as he admitted that the press had already written about at least one of them.
+The three-thousand-word message described four incidents that occurred at Lawrenceville, one in each of the decades from the 1960s through the 1990s.
+The headmaster failed to name any of the alleged perpetrators, even as he admitted that the press had already reported on at least one of them.
 All of the offenders were "terminated or required to retire" as a result of the allegations, he assured us.

 The first incident involved "inappropriate contact or attempted inappropriate contact with a student" in the 1960s.
 The alleged perpetrator apparently died in the 1980s.

 The second incident involved a student who suffered "sexual assault or attempted sexual assault in the form of groping" in the 1980s.
 The alleged perpetrator had previously violated the school's rules concerning alcohol usage in the company of students.